Skip to main content Skip to footer

 The arrow network serves as the coordinate system for CPM calculations.
 By mapping projects as networks, managers perform mathematical “forward pass” and “backward pass” calculations across diagrams.

-This process assigns specific time values to every node, determining earliest and latest possible dates for every project event.
-The visual nature of arrow diagrams makes these calculations traceable and verifiable, essential for complex projects with hundreds of activities.
+This process assigns specific time values to every node, determining the earliest and latest possible dates for each project event.
+The visual nature of arrow diagrams makes these calculations traceable and verifiable, which is essential for complex projects with hundreds of activities.

 Calculating float and slack time